MFShams/Hardware-for-Machine-Learning-Labs-2026/Practical Exam/README.md

 - All questions are independent of one another — you may complete them in any order within each part.
 Nevertheless, you are highly advised to finish part-1 first.
 - Each question includes executable code with missing snippets marked by a `TODO` comment.
 Complete the `TODO`, run the code, and answer any follow-up questions.
 - Grading is binary (except for Part 2): full marks if correct output from the TODO task, zero otherwise.
 - You must rely solely on your lab materials.
 External resources are not allowed.
-No internet searching nor any AI tool are allowed. <span style="background-color: yellow; font-weight: bold;">Using search engines such as google.com or any AI tool is strictly prohibited!</span>
+No internet searching nor any AI tool are allowed.
+Only google translate is allowed. <span style="background-color: yellow; font-weight: bold;">Using search engines such as google.com or any AI tool is strictly prohibited!</span>

 ---